-Hedcor Sabangan, a wholly-owned Subsidiary of ARI, owns, operates, and manages the Sabangan runof-river hydroelectric power plant (HEPP) with an installed capacity of 14.139 MW.
+Hedcor Sabangan, a wholly-owned Subsidiary of ARI, owns, operates, and manages the Sabangan run-of-river hydroelectric power plant (HEPP) with a net sellable capacity of 14.139 MW.
 The company was incorporated on January 17, 2011.

 The Sabangan plant has been commercially operating since June 2015, and is selling under the FIT mechanism through a REPA with Transco.
 The plant is a pioneer hydropower plant in the Mountain Province region, harnessing the power of the Chico River.